-- 1 This Standard on Assurance Engagements (ASAE) applies to agreed-upon assurance procedures engagements to be conducted by an assurance practitioner, where factual findings are reported but no conclusion or opinion is expressed and no explicit assurance is provided by the assurance practitioner.
-The intended users draw their own conclusions based on the factual findings reported combined with any other information they have obtained. - 2 This Standard on Assurance Engagements may also be applied, as appropriate, to agreed-upon assurance procedures engagements to be conducted by a practitioner other than an assurance practitioner.
+- This Standard on Related Services (ASRS) applies to agreed-upon procedures engagements to be conducted by an assurance practitioner, where factual findings are reported but no conclusion of opinion is expressed and no assurance is provided by the assurance practitioner.
+The intended users draw their own conclusions based on the factual findings reported combined with any other information they have obtained. - This Standard may also be applied, as appropriate, to agreed-upon procedures engagements to be conducted by a practitioner other than an assurance practitioner.